yvishal519/Algorithms/algoexpert.io/questions/Number_Of_Binary_Tree_Topologies.md

-## Two Number Sum
+## Number Of Possible Binary Tree Topologies

 #### Problem Statement

-Write a function that takes in a non-empty array of distinct integers and an integer representing a target sum.
-If any two numbers in the input array sum up to the target sum, the function should return them in an array, in sorted order.
-If no two numbers sum up to the target sum, the function should return an empty array.
-Assume that there will be at most one pair of numbers summing up to the target sum.

-`Sample input: [3, 5, -4, 8, 11, 1, -1, 6], 10
+Write a function that takes in a non-negative integer n and that returns the number of possible Binary Tree topologies that can be created with exactly n nodes.
+A
+Binary Tree topology is dened as any Binary Tree conguration, irrespective of node values.
+For instance, there exist only two Binary Tree topologies when n is equal to 2: a root node with a left node, and a root node with a right node.
+Node that when n is equal to 0, there is one topology that can be created: the None
+(null) node.

+Sample input: 3

-Sample output: [-1, 11]`
+Sample output: 5